AI-Librarians/academic-mcp-guide/readme.md

 # Academic MCP Guide and Directory

-A community-maintained directory of MCP servers relevant to academic libraries, research, and higher education.
+A community-contributed directory of MCP servers relevant to academic libraries, research, and higher education.
 Maintained by the AI Practitioners in Academic Libraries Community of Practice.

 Contributions to both the directory and guide content are welcome. *For information on how to contribute, see [contributing.md](contributing.md).*